Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Introduction

-By evaluating LLMs in both psycholinguistic and neurolinguistic paradigm, our results reveal: 1) Psycholinguistic and neurolinguistic results reveal very different patterns, suggesting both paradigms are necessary for a comprehensive understanding of LLMs.
-2) LLMs demonstrate easier, earlier and better competence in language form than meaning.
-3) As linguistic form varies across different languages, the LLMs' understanding of meaning appears to shift accordingly with the meaning competence being linearly correlated to form.
-Results together suggest that signifier and signified in LLMs might not be independent to each other.
-Maintaining a conceptual representation might rely on statistical correlations based on linguistic form.
+By evaluating LLMs in both psycholinguistic and neurolinguistic paradigms, we found: 1) Psycholinguistic and neurolinguistic results reveal very different patterns, suggesting both paradigms are necessary for a comprehensive understanding of LLMs.
+2) Though more intrinsic than metalinguistic prompting, direct probability measurement may still not accurately assess linguistic competence, as it remains influenced by statistical patterns.
+3) LLMs acquire competence in linguistic form more easily, earlier, and with greater accuracy than in meaning.
+4) As linguistic form varies across languages, LLMs' understanding of the same concept shifts accordingly, with meaning competence linearly correlated to form.
+This suggests that signifier and signified in LLMs may not be independent, and maintaining conceptual representations likely depends on statistical correlations with form.